COVID-19 Cover Update

 Anti-anxiety medication is there to help supress the feelings of anxiety.
 So, besides from the advice mentioned above, your medication has an absolutely vital role to play in ensuring that your anxiety doesn’t get the better of you on your trip.

 Find out what you can and can’t take abroad as soon as you can.
-If you need to take a certain amount of anti-anxiety medication on a plane, then find out how much you can legally take in your hand luggage – and if absolutely required, see you doctor about writing a medical exemption letter.
+If you need to take a certain amount of anti-anxiety medication on a plane, then find out how much you can legally take in your hand luggage – and if required, see you doctor about writing a medical exemption letter.

-Take enough so that you don’t run out – and work out exactly where you can get more if for whatever reason you lose your medication.
+Take enough so that you don’t run out – and work out exactly where you can get more if, for whatever reason, you lose your medication.

 It’s easy to compare quotes for specialist anxiety travel insurance with us.

 Our online comparison tool will help you find the right cover in minutes.
-Once you’ve told us about your trip and any pre-existing medical conditions, you can compare competitive cover across a range of leading anxiety travel insurance providers.
+Once you’ve told us about your trip and any pre-existing health conditions, you can compare competitive cover across a range of leading anxiety travel insurance providers.